pingcap/tidb-operator/en/backup-to-s3.md

 Ad-hoc full backup describes the backup by creating a `Backup` custom resource (CR) object.
 TiDB Operator performs the specific backup operation based on this `Backup` object.
 If an error occurs during the backup process, TiDB Operator does not retry and you need to handle this error manually.

 For the current S3-compatible storage types, Ceph and Amazon S3 work normally as tested.
-Therefore, this document shows examples in which the data of the `demo1` TiDB cluster in the `test1` Kubernetes namespace is backed up to Ceph and Amazon S3 respectively.
+Therefore, this document shows examples in which the data of the `demo1` TiDB cluster in the `tidb-cluster` Kubernetes namespace is backed up to Ceph and Amazon S3 respectively.

 ### Prerequisites for ad-hoc full backup

-1. Download [backup-rbac.yaml](https://github.com/pingcap/tidb-operator/blob/master/manifests/backup/backup-rbac.yaml), and execute the following command to create the role-based access control (RBAC) resources in the `test1` namespace:
+1. Execute the following command to create the role-based access control (RBAC) resources in the `tidb-cluster` namespace based on [backup-rbac.yaml](https://raw.githubusercontent.com/pingcap/tidb-operator/master/manifests/backup/backup-rbac.yaml):

     {{< copyable "shell-regular" >}}

     ```shell
-    kubectl apply -f backup-rbac.yaml -n test1
+    kubectl apply -f https://raw.githubusercontent.com/pingcap/tidb-operator/master/manifests/backup/backup-rbac.yaml -n tidb-cluster
     ```

 2. Grant permissions to the remote storage.